-My major research contributions to date include: 1) developing theoretical models for describing turbulent resuspension of sand by waves and entrainment of gravels into transport by currents, 2) developing acoustical techniques for measuring bed sediment distribution from a moving boat, 3) collecting and describing the first measurements of sediment resuspension and bed sediment changes during the passage of a tsunami, and 4) helping construct the first closed sand budget for the Colorado River in Grand Canyon.
+My major research contributions to date include: 1) developing theoretical models for describing turbulent resuspension of sand by waves and entrainment of gravels into transport by currents, 2) developing acoustical techniques for measuring bed sediment and aquatic vegetation from a moving boat, 3) collecting and describing the first measurements of sediment resuspension and bed sediment changes during the passage of a tsunami, and 4) helping construct the first closed sand budget for the Colorado River in Grand Canyon.

 I develop instrumentation, computational and analytical tools which allow measurements of sediment at unprecedented scales and resolutions.
 In the coming years, methods for measuring the reflectance and scattering of sound (and light) to remotely characterize terrestrial and underwater surfaces and infer sediment properties will continue to mature.
 I have pioneered the field of acoustic bed-sediment characterization as applied to the management of large regulated rivers in the United States, including the Green and Yampa Rivers in Dinosaur National Monument, CO, the Green and Colorado Rivers in Canyon National Park, UT, and the Colorado River in Grand Canyon, AZ.
 This work is being applied to sandbar and native fish restoration efforts, as well as understand the controls on sediment transport and export from critical reaches of river.